 Aaron W. Tandy is a partner with Pathman Lewis LLP and heads the Employment Law Section.
 He places a special focus on resolution of business torts, regulatory and administrative hearings, employment and HR litigation, and ecommerce and intellectual property disputes, including the gathering and proper use of electronic and social media evidence.

 Robert E. Weisberg has served as the Regional Attorney for the Miami District Office of the U.S. Equal Employment Opportunity Commission since 2010.
-For approximately 20 years before joining the EEOC, he maintained his own law practice that emphasized representation of plaintiffs and other aggrieved individuals in civil rights cases.
+He oversees the Miami District legal unit staff and the enforcement of federal laws prohibiting employment discrimination throughout the State of Florida, Puerto Rico and the U.S. Virgin Islands.

 This seminar is approved for the following credits:

-This course is pending with The Florida Bar for 12.5 CLER credits including 1.0 ethics (Live Credits for In Person Attendance & Webcast).
+This course has been approved by The Florida Bar for 13.5 general CLER credits including 1.0 ethics (Live Credits for In Person Attendance & Webcast).
+13.5 credits apply to Labor and Employment Law Certification.

 SHRM-CPSM / SHRM-SCPSM